 There is evidence from cross-sectional data of a negative association between the price of marijuana and maximum fines for its possession .
 There is also evidence that the price of marijuana is lower in states without conditional discharge provisions (conditional discharge allows first-time offenders to have their record expunged after serving probation) .

-To date, 23 states in the US and several countries (including Austria, the Czech Republic, and Israel) have legalized the use of marijuana for medical purposes (see Medical marijuana laws).
+To date, 33 states in the US and several countries (including Austria, the Czech Republic, and Israel) have legalized the use of marijuana for medical purposes.
 The legalization of medical marijuana represents another policy change that could potentially be exploited by researchers for producing causal estimates, but there is little evidence that teenagers actually respond when these changes occur.

 Illicit drugs, academic performance, and educational attainment

 Students who use illicit drugs tend to perform poorly in school.
 This is the case whether the student is using marijuana or harder drugs such as cocaine .
 Moreover, the use of illicit drugs is negatively associated with educational attainment.
-Of 18- through 20-year-olds in the US who reported using an illicit drug in the previous month, the percentage was higher among students who had dropped out of school before graduating from high school than among those who graduated or were still in school (see Illustration).
-Approximately 27% of dropouts had used an illicit drug in the previous month, compared with 22% of those who had graduated or were still in school.
+In the US, illicit drug use is higher among dropouts than among 18- through 20-year-olds who have graduated or are still in high school (Illustration).
+Approximately 27% of dropouts report using an illicit drug in the previous month, compared with 22% of those who have graduated or are still in school.
 The negative association between illicit drug use and educational attainment is generally robust to controlling for observable characteristics such as ethnicity, family income, gender, parental education, race, and urban status.

 Limitations and gaps

-With only a few exceptions, the studies discussed above used data from the US.
-Although there is little evidence that alcohol consumption reduces educational attainment among US students, African, Asian, Australian, and European students could have different preferences or could face different challenges and incentives.
-As more data from outside the US become available (and studies based on these data that exploit natural experiments are published) we will be in a better position to assess whether alcohol consumption has a larger effect on educational attainment in other parts of the world.
+With only a few exceptions, the studies discussed use data from the US.
+Although there is little evidence that alcohol consumption reduces educational attainment among US teenagers, African, Asian, Australian, and European teenagers could have different preferences or could face different challenges and incentives.
+As more data from outside the US become available (and studies based on these data that exploit natural experiments are published) it will be easier to assess whether alcohol consumption affects the educational attainment of students in other parts of the world.

-Finally, because teenagers and young adults are not particularly responsive to changes in drug policies, it is difficult to assess whether the negative association between illicit drug use and educational attainment is causal or spurious.
-There is some evidence that it is spurious, but until a clearly defined natural experiment can be analyzed, doubts will (and should) remain.
+Finally, because teenagers are not particularly responsive to changes in drug policies, it is difficult to assess whether the negative association between illicit drug use and educational attainment is causal or spurious.
+Until the results of additional clearly defined natural experiments are examined, doubts will remain.